St. Peter's Basilica

 The basilica was called St Peter’s after one of Jesus’s twelve disciples known as Saint Peter, who became one of the founders of the Catholic Church and was executed in Rome and buried where the Basilica now stands.

-Inside the Basilica
+Inside St Peter's Basilica

-St Peter’s Basilica can accommodate 20,000 people.
+St Peter’s Basilica can accommodate up to 20,000 people.
 It measures 190 m (624 ft) long and the central nave is 46 m (150 ft) tall.
-The dome stands 136 m (447ft) tall.
+The dome stands at 136 m (447ft) at its highest point tall, and a has a diameter of 42 meters (138 feet).

 Inside, visitors will find extremely impressive pieces of art, including St. Peter’s Baldachin, a large bronze baldachin designed by Bernini, The Pietà, a sculpture by Michelangelo, and the statue of St Peter on his throne.
 St Peter has his right foot worn down due to the touches of the devoted.